Engie bids $8.6 billion for Petrobras pipeline unit, topping competitors

 Bloomberg reported on the TAG sale earlier on Friday.

-Reporting by Tatiana Bautzer in Sao Paulo and Gram Slattery in Rio de Janeiro; Editing by Richard Chang and Matthew Lewis
+Reporting by Tatiana Bautzer in Sao Paulo and Gram Slattery in Rio de Janeiro; editing by Richard Chang, Matthew Lewis and Bill Berkrot